The Essential Guide to Warm Feet

 Caring For Your Slippers: The material inside slippers often traps odours and dirt.
 You can avoid this by wearing them with socks, cleaning your feet before putting them on, and only using slippers indoors.
 However, they still need to be washed to ensure they remain in good condition.
 In general, we suggest placing them in a sink of cool water with some gentle detergent and letting them soak for several minutes.
 To remove excess dirt, gently rub the slippers together.
 Rinse them well, squeeze out the water, and let them air dry.
 You can also sprinkle some baking soda inside each slipper when you're not wearing them as this absorbs odours and keeps them smelling fresh.
 However, always check the care instructions on the label.

-Microwaveable Booties and Foot Warmers
+Microwaveable Foot Warmers

 Microwavable foot warmers take warm feet to the next level.
 They're like heatable bean bags made especially for your feet!
-Lined with soft fabric, microwavable foot warmers are slippers that contain removable 'pouches' filled with dried rice, flaxseed, or wheat.
+Lined with soft fabric, microwavable foot warmers are heated or heatable slippers that contain removable 'pouches' filled with dried rice, flaxseed, or wheat.
 When microwaved for a minute or two, the pouches (and your feet) stay toasty for up to one hour.
 Plus, many are infused with calming essential oils that are released when heated.

 Did you know that keeping your feet warm in bed can help you sleep through a cold night?
 Research has found that wearing socks to bed helps you fall asleep faster, sleep for longer, and wake up less frequently (2).